p5cao/leetcode/README.md

 # leetcode
-learn the fundamentals of coding start here, have fun!
+learn the fundamentals of coding\n start here, have fun!